flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Business hours

-Flow.ai allows you to request business hours for your project.
+Retrieve a list of configured business hours for your project.

 > GET rest/v1/businesshours